 However, their ancestors, the wolves, are known to have the ability to assess a risky situation properly.

 Wolves also hunt in packs because they know the dangers of going for a prey alone.

 This shows that even then, the canine family possesses some level of rational thinking.

 In other words, a dog's rationality is actually biological.

 Training Dogs to Be Rational

-A study from Dog Lab also showed that while dogs gain knowledge from social encounters and the bond with their humans, there's no clear evidence to show if they can distinguish from rational and irrational behavior.
+A study on animal behavior also showed that while dogs gain knowledge from social encounters and the bond with their humans, there's no clear evidence to show if they can distinguish between rational and irrational acts.